TMA Art Class Scholarships

-TMA scholarships are intended to provide an understanding and appreciation of the arts to a wide demographic range who might not otherwise be financially able to attend Museum classes, and to recognize and encourage artistically gifted students.
-The Museum offers two types of scholarships:
+TMA Scholarships are intended to provide an understanding and appreciation of the arts to a wide demographic range who might not otherwise be financially able to attend Museum classes, and to recognize and encourage artistically gifted students.

-Palmer Scholarship: This scholarship provides funding for travel to pursue a course of study in an art-related field.
+This scholarship provides funding for travel to pursue independent study in an art-related field.
 The award recipient(s) receives up to $8,000 toward the costs of travel , either domestic or abroad, to enhance his/her studies in an art-related endeavor.

 Recipients of the 2013 Palmer Scholarship are: